icclab/disco/README.md

     - manifest: the path to the file service_manifest.json which is in the sm/managers/data subfolder of DISCO but could be at any other location.
     - design_uri: Keystone's public endpoint in OpenStack.
     - service_params: the path of the service_params.json file; located within the etc subfolder of DISCO.
+    - root_folder: the path of the data template folder required for heat template creation; usually under sm/managers/data

 5. As soon as these changes are made, you can start DISCO with the command